hushmirror/SilentDragonLite/README.md

 SilentDragonLite contacts a few different external websites to get various bits of data.

 	* coingecko.com for price data API
-	* explorer.myhush.org for explorer links
+	* explorer.hush.is for explorer links
 	* dexstats.info for address utilities
-	* hush-lightwallet.de to get Data
+	* lite.hush.is and other community servers to get Data

 This means your IP address is known to these servers.
-Enable Tor setting in SilentDragonLite to prevent this, or better yet, use TAILS: https://tails.boum.org/
+Enable Tor setting in SilentDragonLite to prevent this, or better yet, use TAILS: https://tails.boum.org/ or QubesOS  https://www.qubes-os.org/

 ## Installation